 Stage 1 – Concept Scanning & Identification

-At this scanning and identification stage, the MTA(s) actively scans submitted ideas on potential technologies, target markets, and services that might be developed into productive MTIs based on a clear, pre-defined set of criteria to identify market gaps and opportunities.
+At this scanning and identification stage, the MTA(s) scans submitted ideas and may also submit their own concepts on potential technologies, target markets, and services that might be developed into productive MTIs based on a clear, pre-defined set of criteria to identify market gaps and opportunities.
 Considering the need for transparency, fair treatment, and a clearly defined and reportable rationale for decision-making, these criteria will be monitored throughout the life of each MTI.
 Setting these criteria will also ground the objective of each MTI to ensure externalities do not make the original justification for the MTI obsolete.

 Considering the need to manage financial risks throughout, the Concept Development Phase leverages and is driven by existing, readily available data, and low-cost research if needed.
 Further, the previously described intake form will also allow the MTA(s) to rank order and prioritize the review of submissions based on data availability and verifiable claims to be considered for scaling up to Stage 2.
 Stage 1 concludes with a rank ordered list of MT opportunities based on information provided in the intake form.

-For any ideas not selected to move forward, the MTA(s) would provide short feedback to the proposer, including rationale for the decision.
+For any ideas not selected to move forward, the MTA(s) would provide short explanation to the MTAB and the proposer (if the concept was received through the portal), including rationale for the decision.
 Depending on the number and quality of ideas received, the MTA(s) could choose to retain certain ideas to pursue if higher-priority ideas do not prove promising upon further development in Stage 2.

 We anticipate Stage 1 to be limited to one-to-two months after the closure of the intake portal, so that MTA(s) can proceed with concept development in a timely manner.
-(How often to initiate Phase I/Stage 1 concept identification should be decided by the MTA(s) and Market Transformation Advisory Board (MTAB (MTAB)).
+(How often to initiate Phase I/Stage 1 concept identification should be decided by the MTA(s) and Market Transformation Advisory Board (MTAB)).

 Stage 1 Deliverables:

-Disposition report on all MT concept submissions.
+Disposition report to MTAB and CPUC (?) on all MT concept submissions.

 Rank-ordered list of submissions based on MTA(s) subject matter experts’ high-level review of the quality and/or completeness of the submitted MTI information.

-Stage 2 – Concept Development & Assessment The MTA(s) at this Stage begins the initial due diligence of vetting the top five-to-ten ideas with the Initiative Review Committees (IRCs) as applicable, conducting a more extensive review of existing available data and assessing the potential for leverage points within the target markets for intervention strategies and opportunities.
+Stage 2 – Concept Development & Assessment The MTA(s) at this Stage begins the initial due diligence of vetting the top ideas with the Initiative Review Committees (IRCs) as applicable, conducting a more extensive review of existing available data and assessing the potential for leverage points within the target markets for intervention strategies and opportunities.

 The MTA(s), drawing upon internal and external resources and data, could employ a prioritization model, or any other well-articulated, transparent approach to rank order and prioritize ideas from pre-defined criteria to emphasize opportunities that meet agreed upon priorities and objectives.
 The use of a prioritization model and the relative weighting of the criterion will be determined by the MTA(s) in consultation with the MTAB but the rationale for such a structured approach is to provide equity and transparency into all ideas presented as well as the ability to clearly document and report on data-driven decisions.